 The Conable Scholarship provides for conference registration, transportation, housing for six nights, and per diem expenses.
 The recipient also will receive a one-year membership in the Freedom to Read Foundation.
 In return, the recipient will be expected to attend various FTRF and other intellectual freedom meetings and programs at conference, consult with a mentor/board member, and present a report about their experiences and thoughts.

 The 2015 ALA Annual Conference will be held June 25-30 in San Francisco, CA.

 The Conable Scholarship is supported entirely by your contributions.
 To make a donation to the Conable Fund, please click here or call us at (312) 280-4226.

 Students currently enrolled in an ALA-accredited library and information studies degree program or an AASL-recognized master’s programs in school librarianship and new professionals (those who are three or fewer years removed from receiving a library school degree) are eligible to receive the Conable Scholarship.

 Note: If the recipient is already registered for ALA’s Annual Conference, he or she will have their conference fee refunded.

 The conference scholarship winner will be expected to arrive in San Francisco on Wednesday, June 24 and stay through Monday afternoon, June 29 or Tuesday, June 30.

 How to apply

 The application requires a resume, two references, and an essay of up to 500 words describing your interest in intellectual freedom issues and how you will use your attendance at an ALA conference to further your interest in intellectual freedom during and after the conference.
 Your resume should include your education, work history, and volunteer experience.

-Application deadline: Applications for the 2014 Conable Conference scholarship are open through April 11, 2014 and the winner will be announced in May 2014.
+Application deadline: Applications for the 2015 Conable Conference scholarship will open in early 2015 and the winner will be announced in April or May 2015.